 - Impacts on individuals' health and healthcare support.

 - Opportunities and challenges, including consumer and clinician expectation, ageing population, impact of technology and chronic disease.

 - Supporting regulations and infrastructure, including research and data analytics, information technology, quality and safety, infrastructure and workforce.

-- Health system funding of $2.3 trillion over the next 10 years.
-The funding in 2014-15 was $182 billion including aged care.
-11.9% was spent on aged care, 36.1% on hospitals, 32.7% on primary care and 19.3% on other recurrent costs. $58 billion came from individuals and the private sector, $43 billion from state and territory governments and $81 billion from the Australian Government.
-The Australian Government funding was for (from largest to smallest):
+- Funding in 2016-17 was $205 billion including aged care.
+12.4% was spent on aged care, 36.0% on hospitals, 32.3% on primary care and 19.3% on other recurrent costs. $62 billion came from individuals and the private sector, $50 billion from state and territory governments and $92 billion from the Australian Government.
+Australian Government funding was for: